 Acinetobacter spp. are a group of gram-negative bacteria commonly found in soil, water, and occasionally in the human gut.
 Although not typically predominant in a healthy microbiome, certain strains can colonize the intestines, especially after antibiotic use or in hospital settings.
 Some species, such as Acinetobacter baumannii, are recognized for their antibiotic resistance and their role in infections, particularly in immunocompromised patients.
 In stool analysis, the presence of Acinetobacter may indicate environmental exposure, microbial imbalance, or antibiotic-induced changes in gut flora.

-Akkermansia muciniphila is a beneficial gut bacterium, known for its role in maintaining intestinal mucosa and promoting a healthy gut lining.
-It's linked to positive metabolic and immune responses, playing a crucial part in gut health, weight management, and overall well-being....
+Akkermansia muciniphila is a gut bacterium that helps maintain the intestinal mucosa and a healthy gut lining.
+It is linked to beneficial metabolic and immune effects and may play a key role in gut health, weight management, and overall well-being.

-Alpha-1 antitrypsin (AAT) is a protein primarily produced by the liver, playing a key role in protecting the lungs and other organs from enzymes that can cause inflammation.
-In feces, measuring alpha-1 antitrypsin can help assess intestinal protein loss and inflammation, indicating gastrointestinal disorders like inflammatory bowel disease or protein-losing enteropathy....
+Alpha-1 antitrypsin (AAT) is a protein primarily produced by the liver that helps protect the lungs and other organs from enzymes that cause inflammation.
+Measuring AAT levels in stool can help detect intestinal protein loss and inflammation, assisting in the diagnosis of gastrointestinal conditions such as inflammatory bowel disease and protein-losing enteropathy.

 Ammonia is a nitrogen-containing compound produced in the gut through the breakdown of proteins and amino acids by intestinal bacteria.
 In a healthy gut, most ammonia is either used by microbes or absorbed and detoxified by the liver.
 Elevated fecal ammonia levels may indicate excessive protein fermentation, gut dysbiosis, or an imbalance between beneficial and pathogenic bacteria.
 High levels can contribute to mucosal irritation, inflammation, and may compromise gut barrier function.
 Ammonia levels are a useful marker of microbial protein metabolism and intestinal health.